History of the United States Army National Guard: Post World War II

 Platoon of Company A, 124th Infantry Regiment, 48th Division (Florida), 1948.

 The National Security Act of 1947 created the position of Secretary of Defense and the United States Department of Defense.
 In addition, it replaced the Secretary of War with the Secretary of the Army.
 It also removed the Army Secretary and Secretary of the Navy from the cabinet and placed their departments within the Department of Defense.

 The 1947 Act also created the United States Air Force as a military service separate from the United States Army, of which it had been part since before World War I.

 As a result of the Air Force's creation, the Air National Guard was formed.
 Under the control of the governors during peacetime, the Air Guard was organized along the same lines as the Army National Guard, as both a militia existing in each of the states, and as a federal reserve component of the US Air Force.
 The fielding of the Air National Guard also caused the creation of two new positions within the National Guard Bureau, the Director of the Army National Guard and Director of the Air National Guard, who each reported to the Chief of the National Guard Bureau.

-The post-World War II reorganization of the National Guard was an emphasis on the creation of numerous Infantry and Armor divisions, oriented on a Cold War scenario that presumed large numbers of soldiers and tanks would be needed to stop an invasion of Western Europe by the Union of Soviet Socialist Republics.
-(See Legacy units and formations.)
+The post-World War II reorganization of the National Guard emphasized the creation of numerous Infantry and Armored divisions, which would be needed to provide the large numbers of soldiers and tanks to stop an invasion of Western Europe by the Union of Soviet Socialist Republics.
+(See Army National Guard#History.)